 Former Sustainability Fellow Cecilia Albert-Black

 Cecilia has been a Carbondale resident since she moved from Spain ten years ago.
-She's a second year honors student at SIUC majoring in Geology and in Geography and Environmental Resources with a special interest in hydrology and sustainability.
+She's a second year honors student at SIU majoring in Geology and in Geography and Environmental Resources with a special interest in hydrology and sustainability.
 She is also conducting research in "Filtering arsenic from contaminated water" with the REACH grant through the geology department.
 She will be starting as a new fellow at the Sustainability Office this fall 2018.

 Former Sustainability Fellow Erin Woolard